uccser/cs-field-guide/docs/author/writing_guide.rst

 Writing Guide
 ##############################################################################

-The CS Field Guide is developed in English and then translated into other languages.
+The Computer Science Field Guide is developed in English and then translated into other languages.
 You can find more information about this on the :ref:`translations` page.

 The majority of our text content is written in Markdown, and we also developed